ValeriaServetnyk/portfolio/README.md

 # Portfolio CMS
 ## Portfolio template, made using Netlify CMS

-# Deploy on Netlify
+# Deploy on Netlify and banana

 Use  `export` as build command